RobertAhlin/coworking-booking/README.md

 # Coworking Space Booking

 A backend API for managing workspace and conference room bookings in a coworking space.
-Built with **TypeScript, Node.js, Express, Prisma, and PostgreSQL**, running on **Docker**.
+Built with **TypeScript, Node.js, Express, Prisma, and PostgreSQL**, running on **Docker** while developing locally.
+The deployed version uses PostgreSQL on Supabase.

 ## Features
-- User authentication (to be implemented)
+- User authentication
 - Workspace & conference room management
 - Booking system with availability checks
 - Prisma ORM for database interactions
-- PostgreSQL database running in Docker
+- PostgreSQL database running in Docker (while developing locally).
+- Deployed - PostgreSQL database at Supabase
-- Environment variable configuration with `.env`
+- Environment variable configuration with `.env` (while developing locally)
+- Deployed - Environment variables is set on Heroku Config vars.
 - TypeScript for type safety

 ## Technologies Used